braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer.md

 Your user base can be segmented by attribution data in the Braze dashboard using the Install Attribution filters.

-![An image of four available filters.
-The first being "Install Atrribution Source is network_val_0".
-The second being "Install Atrribution Source is campaign_val_0".
-The third being "Install Atrribution Source is adgroup_val_0".
-The fourth being "Install Atrribution Source is creative_val_0".
+![Four available filters.
+The first is "Install Attribution Source is network_val_0".
+The second is "Install Attribution Source is campaign_val_0".
+The third is "Install Attribution Source is adgroup_val_0".
+The fourth is "Install Attribution Source is creative_val_0".
 On the right side of the image, you can see how these attribution sources will be added to the user profile.
 In the "Install Attribution" box on a user's information page, Install Source is listed as network_val_0, campaign is listed as campaign_val_0, etc.][2]

 Additionally, attribution data for a particular user is available on each user’s profile in the Braze dashboard.